ALASdoo/alasdoo_com_v2/content/english/what-we-do.md

       content: 'With crucial technical requirements defined, we are choosing the most suitable talent for your project'
     - title: 'Onboarding'
       image: '/images/approach/4.svg'
-      content: 'Your project presenting both as a wider picture and as the specific tasks that will be performed'
+      content: 'Requiring your project presentation as wider picture and also defining the specific tasks that will be performed'
     - title: 'Implementation'
       image: '/images/approach/5.svg'
       content: 'Doing the actual work, complemented with ongoing transparent communication and regular reporting'
     - title: 'Agile adaptation'
       image: '/images/approach/6.svg'
-      content: 'Staying on top of things and being quick to adjust when plans change, whether it is about the requirements or the team structure'
+      content: 'Staying on top of things and adaptable when plans change, whether it is about the requirements or the team structure'

 ######################### cta #####################
 cta: